icann/root-metrics/README.md

 	- Stores zones in ~/Output/RootZones for every SOA seen

 - `collector_processing.py`
-	- Run from cron job every hour
+	- Run from cron job twice every hour
 	- Use sftp to pull from all VPs to ~/Incoming
 	- For each .gz file in ~/Incoming
 		- Open file, store results in the database